Next Sessions: July 11th, July 22nd & July 29th, 2011

 Having a disability in an able-bodied world presents many obstacles, and the resulting frustration often discourages differently-abled individuals from participation in many activities.
 The same holds for library services.
 Often, there are embedded virtual, social, and architectural obstacles founds throughout libraries which prevent disabled patrons from equitable access to library services.

-"Beyond Compliance" is a unique course designed to address the virtual and media-related obstacles disabled patrons encounter while accessing library services.
+"Beyond Compliance" is a unique webinar designed to address the virtual and media-related obstacles disabled patrons encounter while accessing library services.
 Virtual and media-related obstacles are defined as inherent features in an informational medium that prevent equitable access to information.
 And given the lack of awareness about these issues, it is necessary begin the dialogue about how to resolve these problems.

 Part I: Importance of Accessibility